peterjc/picobio/galaxy_workflows/rxlr_venn_workflow/README.rst

 You can upload this directly into Galaxy via this URL.
 Galaxy will handle removing the gzip compression to give you the FASTA protein file which has 19,805 protein sequences.
+The expected results:

+* 89 RXLRs using Whisson et al. (2007)
+* 124 RXLRs using Win et al. (2007)
+* 162 RXLRs using Bhattacharjee et al. (006)

-Of these, only 79 sequences pass all three of the RXLR prediction tools.
+Of these, only 79 sequences pass all three of the RXLR prediction tools, while 19643 have no RXLR matches at all.

 Citation